deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

     - `1e6` for values to be formatted as millions.
     - `1e9` for values to be formatted as billions.
     - `1e12` for values to be formatted as trillions.
-    - A dynamic value (e.g. that of your measure) to auto format to thouands, millions, etc., like Power BI does.
+    - A dynamic value (e.g. that of your measure) to auto format to thousands, millions, etc., like Power BI does.

   - `cultureSelector` - a valid Power BI culture code, which will enforce formatting to a specific locale, e.g. `en-GB`, `fr-FR`.